Australia ends China deals on national interest grounds | Headlines

 Australia ends China deals on national interest grounds

-Australia has cancelled two Chinese “Belt and Road” infrastructure building initiative deals with a state government, provoking an angry response from Beijing.
+Australia has canceled two Chinese "Belt and Road" infrastructure building initiative deals with a state government, provoking an angry response from Beijing.

 The bilateral deals with Victoria state were among four vetoed under new laws that give the federal government power to overrule international agreements by lower-level administrations that violate the national interest, Foreign Minister Marise Payne said late Wednesday.